-- 2. Once a year, wax the power coated aluminum tube with any brand of car wax.
+- 1. Frequently clean the antenna and check for loose screws. - 2.
+Once a year, wax the powder coated aluminum tube with any brand of car wax.
 Doing that will maintain the shine of the enameled surface. - 3.
 You can keep the weathershield in good shape by frequently cleaning it with a glass cleaner.
 We make the plastic parts here at High Sierra Antennas with materials that are UV resistant.
 However, over time, the plastic will crack or fade.
-Replacement weathershields are always available.
+Replacement weathershields are always available. - 4.

-- 4. Using a wire brush or sandpaper, clean the brass cone shaped surface inside the brass insert in the bottom of the antenna and the brass tapered stud on the mounting bracket.
-(The base or home version of the mounting bracket does not have a matching coil.) - 5.
 Once each year, you should replace the contact spring.
-That stainless steel spring is subjected to vibration.
+That stainless steel spring is - subjected to vibration.
 While many have had the spring last for three or four years, it is prudent to just replace the spring each year.
-To replace the spring, remove the whip, quick disconnect and weathershield from the antenna.
+To replace the spring, remove the whip, and weathershield from the antenna.
 Loosen the three set screws in the collar.
-Remove the collar.

-Remove the spring from the collar, if the spring has become deformed, it must be replaced.
-You can clean the groove that holds the spring with sandpaper.
+Remove the spring from the collar.
+Remove the spring from the collar.
+If the spring has become deformed, it must be replaced.
+You can clean the groove that holds the

+- spring with sandpaper.
 Do not use steel wool.
 Fibers from the steel wool can contaminate the main coil.
 One shorted turn on the main coil can cause it to no longer function!
-Replacement springs are always available here at High Sierra.

-- 6. Make certain that the large washer supplied with the antenna is tightly secured between the top cap of the weathershield and the whip or quick disconnect.
-Otherwise, water will leak into the antenna and cause damage. - 7.
+Replacement springs are always available here at High Sierra. - 5.
+Make certain that the large washer supplied with the antenna is tightly secured between the top cap of the weathershield and the whip or quick disconnect.
+Otherwise, water will leak into the antenna and cause damage. - 6.
+If you are using a quick disconnect, clean it frequently. - 7.
 Frequently check all connections for corrosion.
 Corrosion will change the SWR and lower the performance of the antenna system.
 Frequently check for loose connections. - 8.
-We get calls from customers because they here a click in the receiver or the SWR changes rapidly.
+We get calls from customers because they hear a click in the receiver or the SWR changes rapidly.
 Both of those are caused by loose connections and not something inside the antenna.
 There are no connections inside the antenna's tube.